For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 What is Postpartum Depression?

-Female hormones rise during pregnancy .
+PregnancyDuring pregnancy, female hormones rise.
 With birth, hormone levels return to pre-pregnancy levels.
 The sudden change in hormones causes a chemical change in the body.
 As we all know, hormonal changes do not directly lead to postpartum depression.

 However, there are also social and psychological changes and responsibilities as a mother.
-The new mother's personal characteristics and social expectations can contribute to the development of postpartum depression.
-During this period, the physical and emotional changes experienced by women and their reflection on behavior are defined as postpartum depression.
+Personal characteristics and social expectations of the new motherpostpartum depressioncan contribute to its development.
+The physical and emotional changes experienced by women during this process and their reflection on behavior are defined as postpartum depression.

 Postpartum Depression Symptoms

 However, in order to be called postpartum depression, it must continue to exist after birth.
 This happens in 10-20% of women who have just given birth.
-However, because people do not tell their environment how they feel, they think that the real rate is higher than the known rate.
+However, because people do not tell those around them how they feel, they think that the real rate is higher than the known rate.

 Mood Changes

-The mood changes that can be seen in postpartum depression are as follows:
+postpartum depression Mood changes that can be seen are as follows:

 • Feelings of tension and anxiety,